Nelson-Gon/urlfix/README.md

 If you would like to cite this work, please use:

-Nelson Gonzabato(2020) checkem: A python interface to FoodDataCentral, https://github.com/Nelson-Gon/checkem
+Nelson Gonzabato(2021) checkem: Check and Fix Outdated URLs https://github.com/Nelson-Gon/checkem